List of public art in Glasgow: George Square

 George Square is Glasgow's central public square and was laid out in 1782, with houses appearing between 1784 and 1820.
 Many of these later became hotels, especially after the opening of Queen Street Station.
 Only one of the original houses remains - the Millennium Hotel beside the station.
-The square is now a magnificent public space dominated by the City Chambers, the former Post Office building, ex-Bank of Scotland and the Merchant's House.
+The square is now a public space dominated by the City Chambers, the former Post Office building, ex-Bank of Scotland and the Merchant's House.